NASA-AMMOS/AIT-GUI/README.md

 pip install -e . --install-option="--with-ui-deps=True"
 ```

-### Virtualenv Configuration Example
+### Virtualenv Configuration

+Place the following example configuration in your `virtualenvwrapper` **postactivate** script.
+By defalut, this is located at `~/.virtualenvs/postactivate`.
 The example virtualenv configuration example assumes an environment name of `bliss-gui`.
 Setting the PATH variable ensures that you can run `webpack` and `mocha` as listed below in the `Developer FAQ`.

 ```
 if [ $VIRTUAL_ENV == "$HOME/.virtualenvs/bliss-gui" ]